astropy/specreduce/docs/extraction_quickstart.rst

 .. note::
   The fit for `~specreduce.tracing.FitTrace` may be adversely affected by noise where the spectrum is faint.
-In these areas we recommend using a narrow cross-dispersion window to improve the fit.
+Narrowing the window parameter or lowering the order of the fitting function may improve the result for noisy data.

 Background